What is the Sell Score?

 If you select 100 off-market homes with a High Sell Score, 5 to 20 of those properties will likely sell in the next 6 months.

-How do we test the Sell Score?
+How do we measure the Sell Score's accuracy?

-We test the Sell Score's performance through an equation that compares properties with a High Sell Score to the homes that have actually sold.
+We measure the Sell Score's performance through an equation that compares properties with a High Sell Score to the homes that have actually sold.
 We run this equation in limited geographic areas to calculate accuracy among various markets.

 The purpose of predictive analytics is to help you prioritize your time, so you can reach out to the right people with the right message.
 The Sell Score is a tool to help with prioritization.
 While you may not have the time or resources to send out 10,000 mailers to build your brand, you can instead focus on 100 properties with High Sell Scores and yield better results.